Should I take a police requested polygraph exam?

-A favorable result may be helpful in avoiding or reducing charges or achieving a favorable sentence if some, but not all facts, in a case are in dispute.
-If a prosecutor is on the fence about whether to issue charges, he or she may elect to decline a warrant request if a polygraph examination shows that a subject was being truthful.
+A favorable result may help avoid or reduce charges or achieve a favorable sentence if some, but not all, facts in a case are in dispute.
+If a prosecutor is on the fence about issuing charges, they may decline a warrant request if a polygraph examination shows that a subject was truthful.

-Is it true that some people cannot pass a polygraph even if they are truthful?
+Is it true that some people cannot pass a polygraph, even if truthful?

 Yes.
-Some people, no matter how truthful they are being during a polygraph exam, will fail virtually every time.
+No matter how truthful they are during a polygraph exam, some people will fail virtually every time.
 A person can be tested privately before a police polygraph to see if they are an appropriate candidate for a polygraph test.

 If I pass a polygraph, is it possible I will still be charged with a crime?

 Absolutely.
-In many cases, police have already made a decision that a person is guilty of a crime and that person is being charged (or has already been charged).
+In many cases, police have already decided that a person is guilty of a crime and is being charged (or has already been charged).
 This is one of those situations where the police are looking for another crack at an interrogation.

 If I am nervous or anxious, will that affect the polygraph?

-No. Nervousness and anxiety are a constant.
-In other words, you cannot turn your nervousness and anxiety off for one test question and then back on for the next test question.
-Your nervousness is present throughout the testing process and will have no impact on the result.
+No. Nervousness and anxiety are constant.
+In other words, you cannot turn your nervousness and anxiety off for one test question and back on for the next.
+Your nervousness is present throughout the testing process and will not impact the result.
 Consider this…anyone taking a police polygraph is nervous and anxious.
-When you are accused of a serious crime, you would have to be pathological not to be afraid on some level.
+When you are accused of a serious crime, you would have to be pathological to be unafraid.

 Can I fail a polygraph if I am telling the truth?

 Yes.
-There is an expression that is at least partially true…polygraph tests will fail 20% of the people telling the truth and pass 10% of the people who lie.
-While the percentages are highly debatable, there is no doubt that some people will fail even though they are being truthful and some people who are being dishonest will pass with flying colors.
+There is an expression that is partially true; polygraph tests will fail 20% of the people telling the truth and pass 10% of the people who lie.
+While the percentages are highly debatable, there is no doubt that some people will fail even though they are truthful, and some people who are being dishonest will pass with flying colors.
 Experienced criminal defense lawyers generally work with private polygraph examiners who can assess a potential test subject to see if they can be tested accurately.

-Deception is indicated when the examinee’s Autonomic Nervous System displays a significant and repetitive “defensive” reaction to one or more of the relevant test questions.
-Research has shown that if a polygraph is done correctly and the charts are read accurately, 90% of time that this reaction is observed, the test subject is being deceptive or withholding information.
+Deception is indicated when the examinee’s Autonomic Nervous System displays a significant and repetitive “defensive” reaction to one or more relevant test questions.
+Research has shown that if a polygraph is done correctly and the charts are read accurately, the test subject is deceptive or withholding information 90% of the time that this reaction is observed.

 Should I take a police polygraph or not?

-You should not make this decision without the assistance of a very experienced criminal defense lawyer.
-An attorney with vast experience in criminal law will be able to assess all the advantages and disadvantages and guide you into making the best possible decision.
+It would be best if you did not make this decision without the assistance of a very experienced criminal defense lawyer.
+An attorney with vast experience in criminal law will be able to assess all the advantages and disadvantages and guide you in making the best possible decision.
 If you are unrepresented, get an attorney ASAP.
-If the police are asking you to take a polygraph, the charge being considered against you is very serious and potentially life changing in a tragic way.
-Don’t take the allegation lightly or it will likely be to your detriment.
+If the police are asking you to take a polygraph, the allegation against you is very serious and potentially life-changing in a tragic way.
+Don’t take the accusation lightly, or it will likely be to your detriment.

-In what types of cases are polygraph exams requested by law enforcement?
+In what types of cases do law enforcement officers request polygraph exams?

-Polygraphs are not used in most cases; however, they are most frequently used when there are allegations of criminal sexual conduct (CSC), theft or embezzlement, assault, child abuse, drug crimes, internet crimes, child pornography, fraud, obstruction of justice and perjury.
+Police do not use polygraphs in most cases; however, they commonly request them when there are allegations of criminal sexual conduct (CSC), theft or embezzlement, assault, child abuse, drug crimes, internet crimes, child pornography, fraud, obstruction of justice and perjury.

 What law enforcement agencies request polygraphs?

-Local police, the Michigan State Police, the Federal Bureau of Investigation (FBI), Drug Enforcement Administration (DEA), Bureau of Alcohol, Tobacco and Firearms (ATF), Secret Service, the Office of the Inspector General (OIG), the Oakland County Prosecutor’s Office, the Macomb County Prosecutor’s Office, and the Wayne County Prosecutor’s Office, most commonly request polygraphs.
+Local police, the Michigan State Police, the Federal Bureau of Investigation (FBI), the Drug Enforcement Administration (DEA), the Bureau of Alcohol, Tobacco, and Firearms (ATF), the Secret Service, the Office of the Inspector General (OIG), the Oakland County Prosecutor’s Office, the Macomb County Prosecutor’s Office, and the Wayne County Prosecutor’s Office, most commonly request polygraphs.